psiexperiment/psiexperiment/docs/source/io_manifest.rst

 Noise exposure
 ..............

-Basic configuration of a system with one output (connectd to a speaker) and two inputs (from microphones) driven by a National Instruments DAQ card.
+Basic configuration of a system with one output (connected to a speaker) and two inputs (from microphones) driven by a National Instruments DAQ card.
 This configuration is about as simple as it gets.

 .. literalinclude:: ../../psi/templates/noise_exposure.enaml
     :language: enaml